Postgraduate Doctoral Loans (England)

 - a postgraduate doctoral programme between 3 and 8 years duration.

-You can apply online at Student Finance England.
+You can find further information and apply online at Student Finance England

 The total amount you borrow will be paid evenly over the length of your course.
 You can apply for a doctoral loan amount in any year of your course but you may not get the maximum loan amount if you apply after your first year.